-ES322 Geomorphology Mid-Term Study Guide Fall 2019

-Exam Format

-Two-Part Exam, Tuesday November 5, 2019:
+ES322 Geomorphology Mid-Term Study Guide Fall 2020 Exam Format Two-Part Exam, Monday November 2, 2020, online via Moodle.
+Exam will be open over a 3 hour window between 8 AM and 10 PM.
+Once you begin the exam, you will have 3 hours to complete it in one block of time from beginning to end during the availability period.
 Part 1 - Closed Book, short answer essay - terms and definitions, draw sketches, long answer essay - "compare and contrast", "discuss", "explain".
 Part 2, Open Book, lab-style problem solving, you will be able to use all of your class resources to solve mathbased, lab-style problems.
 Study Tips - go through the web site, look at the figures and slide shows, compare to notes - use study guide in combination with notes - go back through the in class / lab exercises, make sure you can work the math / units - spend a couple days studying, the exam will be essay and there is much material. - don't wait until the last minute!